-Using some form of web hosting is essential if you want to take your business online.
-Picking the right host can boost your site’s SEO, increase your sales, and provide tools and packages to help your business.
+Using some form of web hosting provider is essential if you want to take your business online.
+Web hosting services are vital even if you use trusted and popular platforms such as WordPress.
+Picking the right host can boost your site’s SEO, increase sales, and provide tools and packages to help your business.

 WordPress hosting and web hosting are two very different types of hosting and are not to be confused.
 There are a few key differences between the two, and each has its own advantages, plans, and providers.
 Here’s a guide to WordPress hosting vs. web hosting and how to differentiate and choose between the two.